-"NRC staff has reviewed the certification statement for the [insert name and license number of facility] located at [insert location of facility] according to NUREG-1757, Volume 3, "Financial Assurance, Recordkeeping, and Timeliness."
-Based on this review, NRC staff has determined that the certification statement submitted by the licensee [specifies or does not specify] the appropriate information and level of financial assurance coverage."
+"NRC staff has reviewed the certification of financial assurance for the [insert name and license number of facility] located at [insert location of facility] according to NUREG-1757, Volume 3, "Financial Assurance, Recordkeeping, and Timeliness."
+Based on this review, NRC staff has determined that the certification of financial assurance submitted by the licensee [specifies or does not specify] the appropriate information and level of financial assurance coverage."